andrewandneil/rx8-ashtray-gauges/README.md

 The design uses two PCBs, one PCB that houses the electronics, and another PCB inside the ashtray cavity to breakout the connectors for screens and sensors.

-Side note: passanger and driver side references are relative to RHD vehicles as I live in the UK.
-Thanks :)

 ## Features
 - Coolant Temperature Monitoring & Warning.
 - Oil Temperature and Pressure Monitoring & Warning.
 - System Voltage Monitoring & Warning.
 - Screen auto-off when ashtray lid is closed.
-[NOT IMPLEMENTED ATM]
 - Optional LED warning lights when temperature, pressure or voltage is out of user specified limits.
-[MOSTLY FUNCTIONAL]
 - Optional buzzer sound when temperature, pressure or voltage is out of user specified limits.
 [NOT IMPLEMENTED ATM]

 ## Sensors